 Pushing boundaries to deliver life-changing medicines

-As a sterile subcutaneous injectable product, Zoladex is manufactured under highly specialised conditions, which requires a range of high-specification equipment in a controlled environment to ensure aseptic production.
+As a sterile subcutaneous injectable product, Zoladex is manufactured under highly specialized conditions, which requires a range of high-specification equipment in a controlled environment to ensure aseptic production.
 The continued global demand for Zoladex has resulted in the decision to invest in replacing some of the existing facilities where the medicine is currently produced.

 The building of the new facility began in 2013 and completed in February 2016.

 PBSC who are a leading manufacturer of cleanroom, high containment and material decontamination products around the world provided the expertise and solutions allowing AstraZeneca to continue sterile medicine production.

 Solutions & Results

 In association with Boulting Environmental Services Ltd (BES) based in the UK, who help create cutting-edge cleanrooms, laboratories and other sophisticated environments, PBSC contributed with cleanroom door sets, transfer hatches and vision panels, specially designed for the controlled environment whilst minimizing visible fixings with PBSC’s flush designs.